thunderbird/thunderbird-android/docs/contributing/contribution-workflow.md

 2. Verify that an error message appears
 3. Enter a valid email
 4. Verify that the error message disappears

+## AI Disclosure

+Select **one** of the following (mandatory)

+- [x] This contribution does not include any changes created or assisted by AI.
+- [ ] This contribution includes changes assisted by AI.
+- [ ] This contribution includes changes created by AI.

+## Contribution Checklist

+- [x] I have read, and I affirm that my contribution adheres to [Mozilla’s Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)
+- [x] This contribution is in Kotlin where possible
+- [x] This contribution does not use merge commits
+- [x] This contribution adheres to the existing codestyle (run `gradlew spotlessCheck` to check and `gradlew spotlessApply` to format your source code; will be checked by CI).
+- [x] This contribution does not break existing unit tests (run `gradlew testDebugUnitTest`; will be checked by CI).
+- [x] This contribution includes tests for any new functionality, and maintains tests for any updated functionality.
+- [x] This contribution adheres to our [Engineering process](https://github.com/thunderbird/thunderbird-android/tree/main/docs/engineering) (RFC/Technical Design/ADR)
+- [x] This PR has a descriptive title and body that accurately outlines all changes made, and contains a reference to any issues that it fixes (e.g. _Closes #XXX_ or _Fixes #XXX_).

 ```

 ## 👀 Code Review Process